aspose-email/Aspose.Email-Documentation/en/net/developer-guide/working-with-outlook-storage-files/managing-messages-in-pst-files/_index.md

 ### **Delete Messages**

-This articles shows how to Use the [FolderInfo](https://reference.aspose.com/email/net/aspose.email.storage.pst/folderinfo/) class to access specific folders in a PST file.
+This articles shows how to use the [FolderInfo](https://reference.aspose.com/email/net/aspose.email.storage.pst/folderinfo/) class to access specific folders in a PST file.
 To delete messages from the Sent subfolder of a previously loaded or created PST file:

 1. Create an instance of the [FolderInfo](https://reference.aspose.com/email/net/aspose.email.storage.pst/folderinfo/) class and load it with the contents of the sent subfolder.
 1. Delete messages from the Sent folder by calling the [FolderInfo.DeleteChildItem()](https://reference.aspose.com/email/net/aspose.email.storage.pst/folderinfo/deletechilditem/#deletechilditem) method and passing the [MessageInfo.EntryId](https://reference.aspose.com/email/net/aspose.email.storage.pst/folderinfo/entryid/) as a parameter.
 The following code snippet shows you how to delete messages from a PST file Sent subfolder.